Tierion/boltwall/README.md

    in the request body: `{ secret: [PREIMAGE] }`
 1. `GET /invoice?id=[PAYMENT_HASH]` to confirm that the invoice is `paid` and no longer `held`

+The source of the pre-image and payment hash can be whatever you want.
+One common construction is for the pair to be tied to another invoice, which make it so that the HODL invoice can't settle until another invoice settles and reveals its own preimage.

 All authorization mechanisms (i.e. via macaroons) are preserved when using HODL invoices.
 The root macaroon is created and added to the session when creating the invoice as normal